About The Study of Kata/Forms

 What is a Kata?

-These sequences of continuous techniques are both an inner meditation for calming the mind and centering the breath and an active or outer mindfulness exercise in cultivating exact and precise timing, control, and mental focus.
+These sequences of continuous techniques are both an inner mindfulness meditation for calming and centering the mind and breath but also an active or external exercise for developing precise physical dexterity and timing, flexibility and core strength.
 Each traditional form represents a lineage of hundreds (if not thousands) of years of devoted study by multiple generations of practitioners.

 The Vancouver teaches numerous traditional Forms in Karate, Tai Chi Chuan, and Kobudo (weapons).

 Click Here for the Vancouver Dojo Kata And Form List